marioizqsan/SpringBoot_Employees/README.md

-# TFG_SpringBoot_Employees
+# SpringBoot_Employees
-This repository corresponds to my final degree project.
-It is based on an "Employees" microservice implemented with Java Spring Boot technology.
-The API documentation uses the Swagger specification.
+This repository is a personal project to learn Spring Boot technology in a basic way.It is based on an "Employees" microservice implemented with Java Spring Boot technology.
+The API documentation uses the Open API v3 specification.